-We didn’t really have to do much before the wedding day, just get our marriage licence and book the marriage celebrant.
+We didn’t really have to do much before the wedding day, just get our marriage license and book the marriage celebrant.
 I wore a white dress I bought back in 2014 to wear for my work Christmas party, but on the night decided I didn’t care and just kept my work clothes on.
 So I had never worn it since then and was glad I brought it to Hawaii.
-I had nude shoes I always used for work that I brought too.
+I had nude shoes I always used for work that I bought too.

 I tried to style my hair with some soft waves at the front but it was so humid and my hair was not cooperating.
 Luckily Ryen kissed me and told me it doesn’t matter because I look beautiful anyway.
-For make up I just put on some concealer, light face powder, some mascara, white eye highlighter and then tidied up my eyebrows; real simple and natural looking.
+For makeup I just put on some concealer, light face powder, some mascara, white eye highlighter and then tidied up my eyebrows; real simple and natural looking.

 So Ryen doesn’t own white casual shoes, or an iron so about an hour before the ceremony, we went to Ross’, a discount department store.
-He quickly found white canvas shoes for $22 and a matching long sleeved white shirt for $8 and we were on our way to get the leis.
+He quickly found white canvas shoes for $22 and a matching long-sleeved white shirt for $8 and we were on our way to get the leis.